wygulmage/xmobar/readme.md

   option is needed for the MBox and Mail plugins to work.
 Requires the [hinotify] package.

-- `with_iwlib` Support for wireless cards.
+- `with_nl80211` Support for wireless cards on Linux via nl80211 (all upstream drivers).
 Enables the Wireless plugin.
+Requires [netlink] and [cereal] packages.

+- `with_iwlib` Support for wireless cards via Wext ioctls (deprecated).
+Enables the Wireless plugin.
 No Haskell library is required, but you will need the [iwlib] C library and headers in your system (e.g., install `libiw-dev` in Debian-based systems or `wireless_tools` on Arch Linux).
+Conflicts with `with_nl80211`.

 - `with_alsa` Support for ALSA sound cards.
 Enables the Volume plugin.
 Requires the [alsa-mixer] package.
 To install the latter,